davidcsterratt/retistruct/docs/index.md

 number of demonstration retinae, and instructions for how to handle retinal flat-mount images in Retistruct.

-### Development version and source code and
+### Development version and source code

 The development version of Retistruct contains the most recent bug fixes and improvements, but may not be stable.
-To install this follow the instructions on the Retistruct
+To install it follow the instructions on the Retistruct
 [Github](https://github.com/davidcsterratt/retistruct) repository, where the source code can also be checked out.

-### Reference publication code
+### Reference publication codeVista

 For reference purposes, this [zip file](retistruct_0.5.7.zip) contains the version of Retistruct that generated the reconstructions in